nextflow-io/nextflow/docs/config.rst

 remove              Clean-up the container after the execution (default: ``true``). runOptions          This attribute can be used to provide any extra command line options supported by the ``podman run`` command. registry            The registry from where container images are pulled.
 It should be only used to specify a private registry server.
-It should NOT include the protocol prefix i.e. ``http://``. engineOptions       This attribute can be used to provide any option supported by the Docker engine i.e. ``podman [OPTIONS]``. mountFlags          Add the specified flags to the volume mounts e.g. `mountFlags = 'ro,Z'`
+It should NOT include the protocol prefix i.e. ``http://``. engineOptions       This attribute can be used to provide any option supported by the Podman engine i.e. ``podman [OPTIONS]``. mountFlags          Add the specified flags to the volume mounts e.g. `mountFlags = 'ro,Z'`
 ================== ================